 What are subperiosteal implants?

 These implants are used in cases where there is not enough jaw bone width or height to support a conventional dental implant.
-More often than not, patients receiving these type of implants choose to undergo surgery because they cannot comfortably wear dentures due to the structure of their jawbones.
+More often than not, patients receiving these types of implants choose to undergo surgery because they cannot comfortably wear dentures due to the structure of their jawbones.

 How do I know which is right for me?